Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 🏛️ Why is 성덕대왕신종 so important in Korean heritage?

-성덕대왕신종 was completed in 771, during the Unified Silla period.
+성덕대왕신종 (Seongdeok-daewang-sinjong) was completed in 771, during the Unified Silla period.
 That date is important because Silla is one of the central kingdoms in Korean history, and Gyeongju was its capital.
 When people talk about Gyeongju as a museum without walls, they are talking about a city filled with royal tombs, temples, Buddhist art, and traces of Silla’s long cultural influence.

 💡 Did You Know?

 One of the most meaningful parts of the bell is its resonance.
-A bell is not only the moment it is struck.
-Its meaning is also in what remains after the strike: the slow vibration, the long echo, and the feeling that the sound keeps breathing after the first impact has disappeared.
+A bell isn't only the moment it is struck.
+It is also the sound that spreads outward, changes shape, and remains after the first impact disappears.
+That is why 성덕대왕신종 (Seongdeok-daewang-sinjong) feels especially powerful in the context of ARIRANG: its sound is not just heard once.
+It lingers.

 📚 Korean Box

-🇰🇷 한국어: 울림
+🇰🇷 Korean: 울림

 🔊 Pronunciation: ullim